Nanakian: following in the spiritual footprints of Guru Nanak

 Gaviyai – expression

-Using sound to become capable of communicating from the inner to the outer world; Guru Nanak believes in sharing the deep, dark wisdom of life, using expression to project the most profound inner experience.
+We can use sound to become capable of communicating from the inner to the outer world.
+Guru Nanak believes in sharing the deep, dark wisdom of life, using expression to project the most profound inner experience.

 Suniyai – listening

-Listening is a sense that we rely upon heavily, but also often one of the most neglected senses.
-We take for granted the ability to listen and confuse it with hearing.
-Guru Nanak emphasises the importance of deepening our listening skills to gain knowledge of that pain which cannot be expressed, and become aware of those sounds that are inaudible to the human ear.
+We rely heavily on listening, but it is also often one of the most neglected senses.
+We take it for granted and confuse it with hearing.
+Guru Nanak emphasises the importance of deepening our listening skills to gain knowledge of our inner nature - to sense that pain that cannot be expressed, and to become aware of sounds that are inaudible to the human ear.

-Only when knowledge has been experienced does it become incontrovertible fact; Guru Nanak trusts the power of experience.
-Belief cannot come from theoretical knowledge alone.
+Only when knowledge has been experienced do we view it as established fact.
+Guru Nanak trusts the power of experience.
+Belief cannot come from theory alone.
 To know is never enough: to believe something, one’s own experience must resonate with its truth.

 Amul – action arising from belief

-The intention behind the action determines the destiny of the deed.
-Once one recognises and embraces one's inner beauty as a known fact, it is possible actively to enter the realm of truth and allow oneself to evolve to embody the higher self continuously as a conscious and enlightened human being.
+The conviction behind the action determines the destiny of the deed.
+Once we recognise and embrace our inner beauty as a known reality, it is possible to enter the realm of truth and allow ourselves to embody the higher self continuously as conscious and enlightened human beings.

-Living in this way Guru Nanak inspired others to eradicate the darkness of ignorance through the light of education.
+Living in this way Guru Nanak inspired others to eradicate the darkness of ignorance with the light of education.